theo-gregersen/theo-gregersen.github.io/docs/index.markdown

 Hi!
-I'm an incoming computer science PhD student at Carnegie Mellon University in Pittsburgh.
+I'm a PhD student at Carnegie Mellon University in Pittsburgh, working in the [PDL](https://www.pdl.cmu.edu/index.shtml).
 I'm interested in distributed systems and resource efficiency at scale.

 Before Carnegie, I completed my BS/MS at the University of Washington (UW) in Seattle.
 At UW, I researched datacenter energy efficiency with [Tom Anderson](https://www.cs.washington.edu/people/faculty/tom) in the [UW Syslab](https://syslab.cs.washington.edu/).
 I also worked on digital misinformation and privacy enforcement with [Franziska Roesner](https://www.cs.washington.edu/people/faculty/franzi) in the [UW Security & Privacy Research Lab](https://seclab.cs.washington.edu/).